Piloting an Outcomes Based Approach (POBAS) Phases 2 and 3

 Phase 3 will run from April 2021-March 2023.
 Climate and soil outcomes will be tested, along with baseline monitoring using scorecards/guidance.
 We will develop payment rate proposals and potentially pay participating farms.
 Depending on budgets, this phase may also include capital works to test how scoring picks up habitat improvements.

-- Piloting an Outcomes Based Approach in Scotland (POBAS) project
+- Piloting an Outcomes Based Approach in Scotland (POBAS) project - Phase 1 report

 - News: Innovative farming pilot could replace traditional EU payment schemes